Refer to the parent page for initial details of the approach as well as a detailed history of this important mountain.

 Scramble up the gully, turn left and walk along the ridge to the summit in 10 minutes with one minimal downclimb necessary to scramble across a break in the ridge where “The Cleft” (a steep winter-only gully) comes up almost directly to the summit from the base of the north glacier.

-Beware of a second gully that appears to go up to the ridge but from a point below the col. The Island Alpine guidebook route sketch shows this as the correct gully – it isn’t - although the description in the text is correct.
+The Island Alpine guidebook route sketch shows this as the correct gully – it isn’t - although the description in the text is correct.
 Go right onto the col in order to find the correct route.

 The summit of Crown Mountain is flat, heather covered and quite wide.
 Sign the register (just 16 entries from 1986 to date) and admire the wonderful panorama around you.
 You’re looking at the view that inspired the creation of Strathcona Provincial Park.
 Once you’ve been up there yourself, you’ll know why!